nullpainter/inferno/README.md

 Inferno is a Slackbot-enabled LED flame, running on ESP8266 hardware.
 It's designed for use in a modded 100% Soft's [Dumpster Fire - This is Fine](https://100soft.shop/products/dumpster-fire-this-is-fine-vinyl-figure)  vinyl figure and for integration with Slack-based alerting.
 In addition to Slack integration, Inferno also provides a web server to control and display status.

+The flame effect is achieved by using two orange, one red and one yellow LED.
+Each LED is assigned a clamped random intensity and random period of time to remain at this intensity.
+A piece of baking paper is used to diffuse the LEDs.

 <img src="https://github.com/nullpainter/inferno/blob/main/images/animation.gif" alt="This is fine." />

 ## Glamour shots